tcsenpai/hmacrypt/README.md

 You can also use the standalone tools in the root folder to encrypt / decrypt files and strings.

+The tools allows you to sign and verify strings.

 Please note that the tools are just an utility and may not be suited for large data inputs.

 ### Documentation